+What is the expected reach of publishing translated content on nsw.gov.au in Cantonese/ Chinese Traditional/ Simplified?

 What are the characteristics of those who are currently accessing nsw.gov.au in Chinese Simplified/ Traditional?

-Mobile is the preferred device for 3 in 4 people who are currently accessing nsw.gov.au in Chinese Traditional/Simplified.
+Mobile is the preferred device for 3 in 4 people who are currently accessing nsw.gov.au in Chinese Traditional/ Simplified.